MrSco/timelapser/README.md

 It will also check for the `current_file` property to detect when a new activity starts.
 When a new activity is detected, the timelapser will stop the current activity and start a new one.

+### Pattern Filtering

+You can configure patterns to ignore certain activities.
+When an activity matches one of these patterns, the timelapser will not record it, even if auto mode is enabled.
+This is useful for ignoring test runs or specific file types.

+Patterns can be:
+- Regular expressions (for advanced matching)
+- Simple text strings (for basic matching)

+### Camera Settings

+The web interface allows you to:
+- Select from available cameras on your system
+- Adjust brightness, contrast, and exposure
+- Test camera settings with a preview capture
+- View the most recent capture from the active session

+### Session Management

+Each timelapse recording is organized into a session with:
+- Timestamp-based directory naming
+- Session metadata stored in JSON format
+- Automatic frame numbering
+- Video creation from captured frames

 ## Running as a Service

 ### Windows (using NSSM)